Asking the right end-of-life questions

 Communicate.
 You don’t have to tell them what your last wishes are, but make sure to talk to them and explain to them how much that act means to you.
 You can write your wishes anywhere you want, but without their word, promise or acceptance, those wishes are just words on a paper.
 In the meantime, until they (need to) read it, Myend gives you privacy.

-You can write your wishes in your e-will or record them in a video message and your Trustees will get them when the time is right.
+You can write your wishes in your e-will or record them in a video message and your Legacy Contacts will get them when the time is right.
 Be creative.
 And try to make it as positive as you can.
 After all, it’s not easy for your loved ones as well.
 Do you have any special day like an anniversary or a birthday?
 You can make a little routine on those days to keep the beloved ones celebrating and looking forward to those days in the future.
 Make your wishes come true.

-Who will take care of my pet??
+Who will take care of my pet?

 Remember the last time you had to leave your pet for a couple of days?
 Oh my… We have all been there.
 The worry.
 The sadness.
 The stress.
 And the infinite joy of a waving tail and jumping all over the place for hours when we come back.
 Pets are the ones who love us unconditionally and suffer a lot when we’re not there.